Wednesday, October 31, 2007

 The UnAmericanism of being American?

-trial by jury becomes an instrument of injustice.
+At the center of this plight lies the question of jury and judge.
+Whether it is proper to allow people to be tried under our existing legal procedure, specifically in criminal cases, and begs to question whether 12 people can act according to obligation?
+It’s an age old question that sparked controversial debates throughout the 19th century.
+According to Liberty periodical writer, Steven T. Byington, “…in the presence of such prejudices, trial by jury becomes an instrument of injustice.
 In order that there should be an even chance of twelve men taken at random being unanimously willing to judge according to certain principles, it is necessary that there be not so many as six per cent of the population who reject those principles."
 So does the jury then have too much power?
 It could be argued yes because the constitution of many states allows for the procedure of jury nullification to take place.
 According to this law, the jury is allowed to take the law into their own hands and render a verdict of innocent despite overwhelming evidence.
 This would seem in support of the verdict swaying because if a jury is swayed in opposition to the law they can legally disregard it

 How can one expect to abide in the land of the free when social bias is unmanageably wedded together with every aspect of society?